Université La Sagesse

 The Université La Sagesse (جامعة الحكمة), also known by the acronym ULS, is an established academic institute in Furn-El-Chebak, Lebanon.
 The university was established according to decree 1947 in 1999.
 But the university's Higher College of Law goes back to 1875.

-The university is associated with Collège de la Sagesse, a Lebanese educational institution founded in 1875 that ran a Higher Institute of Law now incorporated in the university.
+The university is associated with Collège de la Sagesse, a Lebanese Catholic educational institution founded in 1875 that ran a Higher Institute of Law now incorporated in the university.
 Sagesse also includes a wide network of Lebanese Maronite elementary and secondary schools many of them continuing to study at the university.

 But the university runs independently from the Sagesse school programme although it is similarly supervised by the Maronite Catholic Archeparchy of Beirut.

 The University of Wisdom provides young people with a wide range of specializations that enable them to acquire the skills necessary for the success of their project.

 Campus

 The main new campus of the university was inaugurated by Maronite Patriarch Nasrallah Boutros Sfeir on 28 June 2002.
 The campus with modern architecture headquartered in the Beirut suburbs, consists of four blocks of buildings of seven stories each, a ground floor and two underground floors for parking for 500 cars.
 The campus can accommodate to around 3,500 students on a full-time basis.
 The campus includes a library, a chapel in the name St. Joseph, a "salle de congrès" and "salle polyvalente", a theatre etc.

 There is also another campus dedicated to the Faculty of Hotel Management in Ashrafieh, Beirut.